 Unified Digital Experience for Change ManagementView Case Study

-Most of us have moved to a new home or apartment at some point in our lives.
+Most of us have moved to a new home or apartment at some point.
 But have you ever considered building a new home from scratch?

 One of the simplest comparisons to understand Heroku as the infrastructure to your app is to think about it as you’d think about a pre-built home or apartment.
 With a solid set of walls, finished flooring, plumbing, and electrical already set up—all you have to do is move in and make it your own.

-Using Heroku as the infrastructure for your app means that we don’t have to spend valuable time setting up servers and developing the foundation.
+Using Heroku as the infrastructure for your app means that our Heroku app development team at LaunchPad Lab doesn’t have to spend valuable time setting up servers and developing the foundation.
 Instead, our team can focus on designing and building impactful apps with unique functionality.
 Heroku’s platform is also incredibly scalable, boasts state-of-the-art security, and seamlessly integrates with other Salesforce products through Heroku Connect.

 Salesforce + Heroku: The Dual Engine Architecture for Digital Transformation

 When an organization is investing in digital excellence or implementing a digital transformation, they are typically doing so by leveraging two types of digital technology:

 - Off-the-shelf software, which is typically internal-facing.